Tropical system likely in coming days that could threaten the Gulf Coast and Florida – KION546

 Who should pay attention?
 Nothing has formed yet, so it’s too early to pinpoint an exact track.
 But Mexico’s Yucatan Peninsula, Cuba and the northern Gulf and Florida coast should monitor the forecast in the coming days.
 The direction and strength of the upper-level steering winds around this system will dictate where it will move and how quickly.

 How soon could it form?
-A tropical depression or storm could form as early as Sunday or Monday.
+A tropical depression is likely to form within the next day or two.

 When could it affect the US?
 If a tropical system does develop, it could affect the US as soon as Monday if it is pulled northward by strong steering winds.
 Weaker steering winds would lead to a slower track and impact midweek.